Henkel: Miss Fa Beauty Pageant

 In 1993, 1994, and 1997, Henkel & Schwarzkopf organized the Miss Fa beauty pageant in Russia and CIS.
 1997's pageant "Miss Fa Russia & CIS" was the largest, held in major cities of Russia, Ukraine, Belarus and Kazakhstan as part of the show "World of Fantastic sensation".
 The 26 winners of the regional rounds participated the final in Yalta, with Elena Khibliko ultimately winning the title.
 Sales of the Fa brand throughout Russia increased by 40% for the year, while overall sales of the company's products increased by 30%.
 The cost of this event is $1 million.

-Controversies

-Henkel sponsored two Socially Responsible Laundries in homeless shelters run by the Catholic charity Saint Brother Albert Aid Society in Poland (Gdańsk, 2020, and Wrocław, 2022).
-In both cases Henkel refused the blessing of the laundries by the Catholic bishops.
-In Wrocław the charity decided to return the equipment and materials donated by the company, and Henkel issued an apology.